Minimalism is catching on, and I'm excited about streamlining. I'm sharing what I've learned about decluttering and simplifying our lives.

 - Choose one or two objects that particularly remind you of the lost loved one.
 Get rid of the rest of the excess things.

-- Sell it on Amazon, or eBay or donate it and have a nice tax write off.
+- Sell it on Amazon or eBay, or donate it and have a nice tax write-off.

-- Sell the item(s) and use the funds to buy something meaningful to you.
+- Sell the item(s), and use the funds to buy something meaningful to you.
 Each time you use that, it will remind you of your grandparent.

 Lisa had advice after spending years on inherited stuff.
-"Get rid of it.
+Get rid of it.
 I inherited my mother's entire household.
-It's taken me ten years to finally be down to the last few items.
+It's taken me ten years to finally get down to the last few items.
 I tried to give the more cherished items to people I thought would appreciate or cherish them and simply gave away or sold the rest.
-You'll feel better when you are not weighed down by stuff you feel obligated to keep!
-I have some small mementos that mean something."

-What If Your Family Gives You a Hard Time about Getting Rid of Family Pieces?
+What If Your Family Gives You a Hard Time About Getting Rid of Family Pieces?

-One person explained what worked for her, "I learned to never let my mom know that I was planning to get rid of anything.
+One person explained what worked for her: "I learned to never let my mom know that I was planning to get rid of anything.
 They always give me a hard time and freak out about it."
 Keep in mind that all those things now belong to you.
 "Don't ask permission.
 Only you own them, therefore, in the most loving manner, do what you want with them."

 If it doesn't bring you joy, let it go.
 We should never have to feel guilty for ridding ourselves of clutter or things that take up precious space (whether it's space/clutter in our living spaces or space/clutter in our minds/hearts/souls).
-If your family members don't like you getting rid of it, they can either take it or deal with it.— Angela
+If your family members don't like you getting rid of it, they can either take it or deal with it.

 Five Ways to Get Family Members to Take Some of It

 - Another idea was to call the family members or start a private Facebook group with them.
 Post all the things you no longer want.
-First come first serve.
+First come, first serve.

 - One recommendation was to send pictures to the rest of the family.
-Give them two weeks notice to choose what they want and pick it up or arrange for sending it.
+Give them two weeks' notice to choose what they want and pick it up or arrange for sending it.

-- One person felt it was important to explain that these items no longer mean what they once did to you but you want to be sensitive to their feelings and allow them the chance to choose if they want anything.
+- One person felt it was important to explain that these items no longer mean what they once did to you, but you want to be sensitive to their feelings and allow them the chance to choose if they want anything.
 If they take it, don't feel guilty that you didn't want it any longer.
 Each person processes their grief in different ways.
 However, if they don't want anything, then get rid of it.
 Keep only what you feel a real attachment to.

-- Mary explained her situation, the family got to choose to receive items or not first, then friends, then she consigned, donated, or trashed.
+- Mary explained her situation; the family got to choose to receive items or not first, then friends, then she consigned, donated, or trashed.
 Here's her method, "I picked up each item and said, "Is this your memory or mine?"
 We kept what meant the most to us and let the rest go.
-I'm mindful now of what I save realizing that when I'm gone, I don't want my children to have the burden of the stuff of previous generations."
+I'm mindful now of what I save, realizing that when I'm gone, I don't want my children to have the burden of the stuff of previous generations."

 © 2017 Virginia Allain